agiledev-students-spring2024/4-final-project-readtrack/README.md

 [Instructions]
-- instructions for building and testing the project (update with that information once the project reaches that stage)
+- instructions for building and testing the project (update with that information once the project reaches that stage) The project's wireframe is developed using Figma.
+The project's front-end is developed using ReactJs and TailwindCSS.

 [ProductDevelopment]
 - a short history of how the project came to be and information about how to contribute to the project (i.e. a link to the [CONTRIBUTING.md](./CONTRIBUTING.md) document)
 [Sprints]
 1. See the [App Map & Wireframes](instructions-0a-app-map-wireframes.md) and [Prototyping](./instructions-0b-prototyping.md) instructions for the requirements of the initial user experience design of the app.
 During Sprint 0 the team convened virtually to discuss the different pages we believe our application would need.
 We created a list of these pages then distributed the pages for each team member to work on the wireframes for.
 Afterwards we connected all of the pages so that buttons on one page may link to another page so that the wireframe would be ready to present to shareholders.